maguowei/awesome-stars/topics.md

 ## node

-- [directus/directus](https://github.com/directus/directus) - The Modern Data Stack 🐰 — Directus is an instant REST+GraphQL API and intuitive no-code data collaboration app for any SQL database.
-- [graphile/postgraphile](https://github.com/graphile/postgraphile) - Execute one command (or mount one Node.js middleware) and get an instant high-performance GraphQL API for your PostgreSQL database!
 - [paritytech/substrate](https://github.com/paritytech/substrate) - Substrate: The platform for blockchain innovators
 - [vercel/next.js](https://github.com/vercel/next.js) - The React Framework
 - [websockets/ws](https://github.com/websockets/ws) - Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js